 110 miles from Singapore

 On the mainland, the port of Mersing has a river entrance to a jetty where fuel and water can be taken onboard.
-The jetty is the main ferry terminal to go to Tioman.
+The south bank jetty is the main ferry terminal to Tioman.

 There are plenty of ferries to follow in if you are unsure of the access depths.
-If you must stop here and can put up with the roll, drop anchor in 5 metres and go ashore by dinghy.
+Moor alongside the fishing boats and expect other vessels to tie alongside you.
+Put out plenty of fenders.
+If you absolutely must stop here and can put up with the roll, we suggest stay out of the river, drop anchor in 4 metres outside and go ashore by dinghy.

 Mersing is a small, crowded, busy river and the main ferry transit point to Tioman and some dozen smaller islands.
-Offshore but close are Pulaus Tinggi, Rawa, Babi Basar and Sribuat.
+Offshore but close are Pulaus Tinggi, Rawa, Besar and Seri Buat.
 All offer reasonable anchorages, depending on prevailing winds.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.